 8. SOLD!
 Klöppeln by Brigitte Bellon, 1980.
 Colour, 48 pages, soft cover.
 Size is 14.5 cm x 21 cm.
 German text.
 Four fold card insert has fifteen pricking patterns.
 Details are given for each pattern including diagrams and photos of actual lace.
 A section at the end of the book has several pages of finished projects.
 Price: $10.00 CAD and shipping.

 New!
 Click on the link below to see an example of our Thread Inventory page.
 Print and keep a record of your threads.
-This format is good for a binder; take the list along when shopping for new threads.
-Another option is to use your cell phone to take a photo of the page(s) for a reference of the threads you already have in your stash.
+This format is good for a binder; threads can be listed by type or by manufacturer.
+Take the list along when shopping for new threads.
+Another option is to use your cell phone to take a photo of the page(s) for a reference of threads you already have in your stash.

-♥ Found!
+Found!
 The Canadian Lacemaker Gazette has a Bobbin Inventory page for those interested in keeping track of their bobbins.
 See the PDF attached, with thanks to our Gazette Editorial Team in Ottawa, 1999.
+French and English text.

 ♥ CLG Bobbin Inventory

+New!
 Do you have a few lace projects underway at any given time?
 Here is a handy page for keeping track of your lace project details.
-At a glance you can see which bobbins are being used, which pillow, etc. If you are hunting for bobbins and they are not in storage, this may help narrow the search!
+Add a photo of your project so you can see at a glance which bobbins are being used, which pillow, etc. If you are hunting for bobbins you own and they are not in storage, this may help narrow the search!

 4. Wanted: Some are interested in a Bobbin or a Thread Swap.
 Does your stash have interesting threads or bobbins you would love to pass along to someone else?
 Are you looking for threads or bobbins that are hard to find?
 Perhaps you would like to connect by creating a wish list!